iambhagat92/calcuforme/FINAL_STATUS.md

 ```

 ### **Change Brand Name:**
-Find/Replace "CalcuForMe" in all files
+Find/Replace "Calculate For Me" in all files

 ### **Add Logo:**
 ```html